Simply-Static/simply-static/trunk/readme.txt

 Cache plugins -- such as W3 Total Cache or WP Super Cache -- make your existing WordPress site faster by caching pages as they're visited.
 This makes your site much faster, but still leaves your WordPress installation accessible to the outside world.
 Unless you keep on top of updates, your WordPress installation can become vulnerable to hackers due to security vulnerabilities that are found over time.

 Simply Static creates a copy of your WordPress site that is intended to be used completely separately from your WordPress installation.
 Your WordPress installation lives on one server and your static site is served on a different server.
 Or, they're both on the same server, but your WordPress installation is restricted to only allow access from certain ip addresses or with an additional username/password requirement.
 Your static site is just a collection of static files with no server-side code or database -- nothing for hackers to hack -- while your WordPress installation remains safe and secure.

+= Does Simply Static work on Windows hosts?
+What about WAMP? =

+No. We haven't done any testing on Windows and, based on user feedback, it seems like it is not working on Windows presently.

 == Screenshots ==